-Future Frames Exhibition 2025
+Future Frames 2025

 Artificial intelligence is rapidly transforming the landscape of design and visual communication—reshaping how we generate ideas, solve problems, and tell stories.
 From generative tools that produce imagery and text to algorithms that inform aesthetics, designers are increasingly engaging AI not just as a tool, but as an agent.
-This evolving relationship challenges traditional notions of authorship, creativity and critical thinking while opening new pathways for experimentation, expression, and discourse.
+This evolving relationship challenges traditional notions of creativity and critical thinking while opening new pathways for experimentation, expression, and discourse.
 As we navigate this intersection, design becomes a vital space for questioning, imagining, and shaping the future of human-machine collaboration.

 Are you an artist, designer, or creative thinker exploring the role of artificial intelligence in contemporary creative practice?
 We invite you to submit your work to Future Frames, an immersive exhibition that investigates the intersection of AI and the arts through bold, innovative storytelling.

-Call for Submissions: July 22, 2025
+Call for Submissions: July 20, 2025

-Deadline for Submissions: August 31, 2025
+Deadline for Submissions: September 15, 2025 (Extended)

-List of Finalists: September 10, 2025
+List of Finalists: September 25, 2025

 Exhibition Dates: October 12–31, 2025